 Your Local Department of Social Services (LDSS) – the Human Resources Administration (HRA) in New York City – determines your total income (gross income), subtracts various deductions (parts of your income that aren’t counted by Medicaid), and compares that final amount with the Medicaid limit.
 If your income is greater than the Medicaid limit, the difference is your spenddown amount.

-Your monthly income is more than the income limit for Medicaid.
+A Medicaid spenddown is when your monthly income is more than the income limit for Medicaid.
 The difference between your income and the Medicaid limit is called a “spenddown” or a “surplus.”
 You also might be told you are “over-income” for Medicaid or have “excess income.”

 How is a spenddown calculated?